sportiduino/sportiduino/Doc/en/BaseStationAssembly.md

 c.
 The voltage regulator MCP1700T-33.

+d.
+Transistor BC817 sot 23.
+Or similar.

 4. Passive components in the 0805 format.

 a.
-Resistor 150 Ohm
+Two Resistor 150 Ohm

-b.
-47 Ohm Resistor

 c.
 Three 10 kΩ resistors